vburca/EventStack/README.md

-# EventStack - a WebDevelopment (cpsc415-01) Project
+# EventStack - a Web Development (cpsc415-01) Project

-EventStack is a even scheduler and tracker that supports user registration and creates a small social atmosphere around events.
+EventStack is a event scheduler and tracker that supports user registration and creates a small social atmosphere around user generated events.